 As I hope you are aware, Friday, June 3 was National Donut Day.
 It’s a day to eat donuts, but National Donut Day was originally established in 1938 by the Chicago Salvation Army to honor women who served donuts to soldiers during World War I. The holiday is traditionally celebrated on the first Friday of June.

 Almost every single day of the year is set aside to officially commemorate a food or food product, but most of them don’t have the history behind them that National Donut Day does.
-Gingersnap Cookie Day, Raspberry Cake Day, Lasagna Day, Fresh Spinach Day – they just haven’t picked up the national traction that donut day has, helped no doubt by people like us who do public relation ... ⇢ read more
+Gingersnap Cookie Day, Raspberry Cake Day, Lasagna Day, Fresh Spinach Day... ⇢ read more

 By Melissa Libby, Melissa Libby & Associates